Serdang Raya Selatan MRT station

 The Serdang Raya Selatan MRT station (Working name: Serdang Raya South) is a mass rapid transit (MRT) station that will serve the suburbs of Taman Serdang Raya and Taman Serdang Perdana in Selangor, Malaysia.
-It is one of the stations being built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya Line.
+It is one of the stations being built as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya line.

 Location

 The station is being built near the site of Vision Home Expo near along North–South Expressway Southern Route.
+The station is accessible from Seri Kembangan new village via walking distance, through a rainbow bridge at the Kuyoh River Park.